di0/rsch/README.md

-# The Remote Search utility
+# The Remote Searcher utility

-The rsch(Remote Search) app is an utility that allow you to make remote searches according given one or more keyword pattern.
+The rsch(Remote Searcher) app is an utility that allow you to make remote searches according given one or more keyword pattern.

 # How it works